3 Usage - Reference Documentation

 Create domain class for your user

-class name by default.
+}}TwitterUser class name by default.
 But you could use different name (or use package) for domain class,

-, that you should configure at Config.groovy
+for example com.company.UserWithTwitter, that you should configure at Config.groovy at this case:

 grails.plugin.springsecurity.twitter.domain.classname='com.company.UserWithTwitter'